giraciopide/shellcheck-maven-plugin/README.md

     * you're bound to the embedded shellcheck version (currently 0.7.1)
 * `download` the binary will be downloaded at plugin execution time.
     * lets you target a specific shellcheck version different from the embedded one
+    * the download is performed under the hood by the maven-download-plugin which provides caching, so you won't be downloading the same binary over and over
 * `external` the path to a shellcheck binary needs to be provided.
     * you have all control
     * requiring external tools to be installed makes the build less self-contained